 APPEAL TO THE APPELLATE TRIBUNAL

-32. Appeal to the Appellate Tribunal.- (1) Without prejudice to the provisions of section 64 of the Anti-Dumping Ordinance, 2000 (LXV\of 2000), the Appellate Tribunal shall also exercise jurisdiction under sub-section (2).
+32. Appeal to the Appellate Tribunal.- (1) Without prejudice to the provisions of Anti-Dumping Law for the time being inforce, the Appellate Tribunal shall also exercise jurisdiction under sub-section (2) under this Act.